Activision: Post-merger developments (2009–2022)

 Activision Publishing remains a subsidiary of Activision Blizzard following the merger, and is responsible for developing, producing, and distributing games from its internal and subsidiary studios.
 Eric Hirshberg was announced as Activision Publishing's CEO in 2010.

 Activision Publishing established Sledgehammer Games in November 2009.
 Formed earlier in 2009 by Glen Schofield and Michael Condrey, former Visceral Games leads that had worked on Dead Space, Sledgehammer intended to develop a Call of Duty spin-off title fashioned after the gameplay in Dead Space.
 However, in early 2010, legal issues between Infinity Ward and Activision Blizzard led to several members of Infinity Ward leaving, and Activision assigned Sledgehammer to assist Infinity Ward in the next major Call of Duty title, Modern Warfare 3.
 Since then, Sledgehammer, Infinity Ward, and Treyarch share development duties for the flagship series, with support from Raven and other studios as necessary.

 In February 2010, Activision Blizzard reported significant losses in revenue stemming from a slow down in Guitar Hero sales and from its more casual games.
 Subsequently, Activision Publishing shuttered Red Octane, Luxoflux and Underground Development as well as laid off about 25% of the staff at Neversoft.
 Within the same year, Activision shuttered Budcat Creations in November 2010, and Bizarre Creations in February 2011.
+Also in 2010, Activision's deal with DreamWorks Animation expired, and the video game license was acquired by THQ.

 Hirshberg left the CEO position in March 2018.
 On January 9, 2019, Activision Blizzard appointed Rob Kostich as president of Activision Publishing, as part of a broader executive reshuffle at the company.
-Before the promotion, Kostich served as executive vice president and general manager of the Call of Duty franchise for more than ten years.
+Before the promotion, Kostich was executive vice president and general manager of the Call of Duty franchise for more than ten years.

 Into the 2020s, Activision put more focus on the Call of Duty franchise, including the release of the free-to-play Call of Duty: Warzone in 2020.
 By April 2021, the company had assigned all of its internal studios to work on some part of the Call of Duty franchise.
 This includes a new studio, Activision Mobile, devoted to the Call of Duty Mobile title as reported in August 2021.

-In 2021, while all their employees were working remotely during the COVID-19 pandemic, Activision and its parent Activision Blizzard vacated their longtime headquarters building in Santa Monica and ended their lease with Boston Properties.
-In September 2021, they subleased a much smaller office space in Santa Monica at the Pen Factory (a former Paper Mate factory) from Kite Pharma, which had leased the space from Lincoln Property Company.
+In 2021, while all its employees were working remotely during the COVID-19 pandemic, Activision and its parent Activision Blizzard vacated its longtime headquarters building in Santa Monica and ended its lease with Boston Properties.
+In September 2021, it subleased a much smaller office space in Santa Monica at the Pen Factory (a former Paper Mate factory) from Kite Pharma, which had leased the space from Lincoln Property Company.